UselessSolutions/bta-breeding-backport/README.md

 - Fed animal or children of animals no longer despawn

 ## Foods for animals
-- Sheep - Wheat
+- Sheep - Flowers and Tall Grass
 - Cows - Wheat
-- Pigs - Pumpkins
+- Pigs - Mushrooms
 - Chickens - Seeds, Pumpkin Seeds
 - Wolves - Meat
-- Default - Wheat, any mod that adds new animals will have their fed item default to wheat
+- Default - The same as the animal's follow item, if set.